MARIN MAN TO MAN: REFECTIONS

 But I was scared.

-My own anxiety directed me to this men's
+My anxiety directed me to this men's

 group, Marin Man to Man, a unique drop-in support club for guys